 Champions for all time

-A couple of years ago, we read a story that was so inspirational that we feel compelled to share it again.
+A few of years, we read a story that was so inspirational that we feel compelled to share it again.

 In 1936, the basketball team of Long Island University took a secret vote to boycott the Olympics, scheduled that year to take place in Germany.
 These boys had just finished a season at 25-0 and had won 33 straight games by an average margin of 23 points.